April 21, 2026

 • Corporate cards and expense reimbursements (transaction feeds plus receipts)

-• Bank feeds/credit card statements (period alignment)
+• Bank feeds and credit card statements (period alignment)

 • GL entries and adjustments (document any journal entries and lock the period)